vipnet1/Mirage/README.md

 ## Config ##
 As Mirage open source, you need a place to hide your secrets.
 That's the .config folder.

-Put there API Keys, strategies configuration aand other sensitive files.
+Put there API Keys, strategies configuration and other sensitive files.

 It supports division to environments.
 For example you could have 'prod' and 'dev' environment, and configure mirage to use one or another via changing variable in consts file.